 The OCC evaluates, reviews, and approves applications for MSDE Child Care Trainers/Training Proposal Approval Program and evaluates early childhood trainings for credentialing and licensing.
 Within the training program, the OCC also conducts trainer orientation, meetings, peer review sessions and workshops.

 The Early Learning Branch is responsible for pre-k and kindergarten policy and programs.
-This branch also oversees the Ready for Kindergarten Early Childhood Comprehensive Assessment System, Developmental Screening, Early Childhood Curriculum and the Maryland Approved Alternative Program Preparation.
+This branch also oversees the Ready for Kindergarten Early Childhood Comprehensive Assessment System, Developmental Screening, Early Childhood Curriculum, The Judith P. Hoyer Center Early Learning Hubs, also known as “Judy Centers,” and the Maryland Approved Alternative Program Preparation.

 The Collaboration and Program Improvement Branch manages early childhood initiatives and issues and administers early care contracts and grants.
 It encompasses: